Dana Hooshmand’s Resume

 Accenture – Analyst (2007-8)

 First job out of university.
 A lot of meetings and spreadsheets.
-It was fine, and I liked my boss, made life-long friends and did well, but the work was boring and frustrating, and paid terribly.
-Left after less than two years.
+It was fine, and I liked my boss, made life-long friends and did well, and Accenture is a well-run company with great hiring and company management.
+But the work was boring and frustrating, and paid terribly ($42,500 a year).
+I left after less than two years.

 Education